Junior Fellowship Programme

 - You are a national of a CERN Member or Associate Member State (https://home.cern/about/member-states).

-- You have graduated, or are about to graduate (within the next six months), with a university degree (BSc or MSc level) and have no more than 4 years’ relevant experience after obtaining your degree.
+- You have graduated, or are about to graduate (within six months from the date of the committee), with a university degree (BSc or MSc level) and have no more than 4 years’ relevant experience after obtaining your degree.
 Kindly note that prior experience will not be taken into consideration.

 - Please note that CERN Staff members are not eligible to apply for a Fellowship.